Following another chaotic shooting incident in Canada, Prime Minister Justin Trudeau needs to act now on guns

-Guns represent a growing public health threat.
-Statistics Canada reports that firearm-related violent crime has increased 42% since 2013, and Canada has the 5th highest rate of firearm mortality among 23 countries of the Organization for Economic Co-operation and Development (Annals of Surgery, 2018).
+The proliferation of guns represents a growing public health threat.
+Statistics Canada reports that firearm-related violent crime has increased 42% since 2013.
+Canada has the 5th highest rate of age adjusted, standardized firearm mortality among 23 peer countries of the Organization for Economic Co-operation and Development (Journal of the American Medical Association, 2018).
 Women and girls are particularly vulnerable.
 Shooting was the most common method of their killing in 2018 at 34% according to the Canadian Femicide Observatory for Justice and Accountability.
-There is an increased risk of suicide when guns are accessible as noted in a 2018 statement by the Canadian Pediatric Society.

 Canadian Doctors for Protection from Guns (CDPG) is a grassroots organization concerned about the increasing public health impact of firearms.
 We represent physicians working in collaboration with nurses, paramedics, rehabilitation specialists, psychologists, researchers and other front-line health care professionals.
 We have all witnessed first-hand the emotional and physical trauma and devastation caused by guns.
 CDPG calls for a comprehensive public policy response to this crisis in our communities, including preventative tools to reduce gun use and their consequences on youth violence, domestic abuse, and suicide.
 Specifically, we call for the following short-term actions: